laszlocph/website/index.md

 <p><i class="fa fa-check" aria-hidden="true" style="color: #66ff66"></i> I follow your deployment into production and beyond</p>
 </div>
 <br/>

+See what some of my kind clients has to say about this:

+*"I felt like I had a good overview of what was done along the way and that we would not be reliant on Laszlo after the contract ends.
+We basically had a notion of what direction we wanted to move with our platform and Laszlo facilitated that swimmingly.
+Along the way we got very good coaching about how to evangelize the new service platform and help with presenting it to the dev teams."*
+- **Oscar Elfving, Operations Team Lead at Visma e-conomic A/S**

 ## Good to meet you